Shooq-10/Active_Deception_Vaccine/README.md

 ### 🛑 Pre-requisite Notes:
 1. The tool requires **ROOT** privileges to interact with Shared Memory and Kernel process mapping.
 2. When testing, remember to **change the IP** inside the Trojan script to match your attacker machine's IP address.
-3. You must start your **Listener** on the attacker machine to capture the reverse connection before launching the attack.
+3. You must start your **Ncat / Netcat Listener** on the attacker machine to capture the reverse connection before launching the attack.

 ---